dave-nachman/bytelang/README.md

 # bytelang

-Bytelang is a WIP implementation of a dynamically typed programming language in Rust that is compiled to bytecode and run on a virtual machine.
+Bytelang is a WIP implementation of a dynamically typed programming language in Rust that is compiled to bytecode and run on a stack-based virtual machine.

 I wrote this as an exercise in writing a bytecode-based interpreter, and also as an opportunity to write something in Rust.